 Our science has continued to mature.
 But, unfortunately, the early ultrasound safety studies were never updated to include this new understanding.

 It’s time we go back and reassess, with new knowledge, techniques, and technology, whether or not ultrasound is truly as safe as we assume it is.

-It’s also time that the regulations on ultrasound safety be refined so that we can be doubly sure we’re not putting our unborn infants at risk, be it for autism or other conditions.
+It’s also time that the regulations on ultrasound safety be refined.
+We must be doubly sure we’re not putting our unborn infants at risk, be it for autism or other conditions.

-Emily L. Williams is a developmental and molecular biologist with ongoing interests in autism research.
+is a developmental and molecular biologist with ongoing interests in autism research.
 She studies underlying characteristics common to autism candidate genes as a means to understand why and when they mutate.
-She is also interested in how the epigenome regulates DNA stability.
+How the epigenome regulates DNA stability also interests her.
 In addition, she studies the development of cells, how their proliferation and differentiation are regulated, and how these processes might underlie the etiology of autism.